REALSDEALS/REALSDEALS/README.md

-# Welcome to my GitHub page.
+# Welcome to my GitHub page

 I focus on scripting lightweight modules to diagnose unknown or vague problems with your Windows system, I focus on automation and internal implementation of policies and scripts withing Azure environments besides that I focus on a